-- The type of reward you'll receive is decided by the card suit (for example, the best suit being diamonds)
+- The type of reward you'll receive is determined by the card suit (for example, the best suit being diamonds)

-A good credit score game for students and kids can teach the basics of credit, borrowing money, and managing their finances.
-In turn, this can help your child build a good credit history in the future.
+These games are all useful ways to teach kids about money and credit in a fun and interactive way.
+With these games, kids can learn about the basics of credit, borrowing money, and managing their finances - which can in turn help your child build a good credit history in the future.

-In the GoHenry app, you’ll find everything you need to accelerate your child’s financial education and teach them all about earning, saving, and spending.
-It’s easy to make regular allowance payments, set up paid tasks, and create savings goals.
-Plus, you’ll receive notifications when your child uses their prepaid debit card, so you have a full overview of their spending.
-Get started with gohenry today!
+In the GoHenry app you’ll find everything you need to accelerate your child’s financial education and teach them the basics of earning, saving and spending.
+It’s easy to make regular pocket money payments, set up paid tasks and create savings goals, and you’ll receive notifications when your child uses their card, so you have oversight of their spending.